 - Communications efforts such as audience identification, messaging, media relations, story and op-ed pitches, and media events

-	Organizations that conduct (or use data derived from) research involving human subjects must comply with state and federal regulations designed to ensure that the rights and welfare of those subjects are protected prior to and during their participation in research projects.
+Organizations that conduct research involving human subjects (or use data derived from it) must comply with state and federal regulations designed to ensure that the rights and welfare of those subjects are protected prior to and during their participation.

 Institutional Review Boards (IRBs) are committees that review research proposals or data-handling protocols to ensure ethical conduct, promote best practices, and resolve issues that could prevent publications, projects, and programs from proceeding due to compliance concerns.

 If your organization believes it may need an IRB review, or would like to consult with an independent IRB analyst before conducting research, using research data, or submitting a proposal to do so, Nonprofit Works’ research compliance services include:

 - Determination of whether IRB review is needed

 - Pre-submission review to identify issues that could delay or prevent acceptance